neuefische/web-setup/README.md

 </details>

+## Only On-Site: Setting up ghcd Tool

+We use the comand line tool `ghcd` for downloading the challenges.
+On site cohorts need to set it up with the instructions below.
+For remote cohorts it should work out of the box, but if you run into issues follow [these instructions](./github-token-setup.md).

+## Setting up VS Code

+Follow [these instructions](./vscode-setup.md) to prepare VS Code for our bootcamp.

 ## 🎬 Video showing the setup

 A video showing the setup process can be found on YouTube:

 [<img src="https://img.youtube.com/vi/oSbdusMN0bA/maxresdefault.jpg" width="480" alt="Video Thumbnail – Mac Setup 101"
 />](https://youtu.be/oSbdusMN0bA)

-## Setting up VS Code

-Follow [these instructions](./vscode-setup.md) to prepare VS Code for our bootcamp.